 What about your teammates?

 It’s a great mix.
-We have sailors who have been involved in successful America’s Cup programs and a range of disciplines in the sport, and some really good young Italian talent who have impressed me.
-The next generation are so much further educated and developed coming in.
-Thanks to technology, they’ve had access to watch and learn and get themselves up to speed and, ultimately, they put the team before themselves.
+We have sailors who have been involved in successful America’s Cup programs and a range of disciplines in the sport and some really good young Italian talent who have impressed me.
+The next generation is so much further educated and developed coming in.
+Thanks to technology, they’ve had access to watch and learn and get themselves up to speed, and, ultimately, they put the team before themselves.
 That’s the most critical thing.